|Lecturers:||Microscopy Imaging Center (MIC)|

 Principle of fluorescent image generation.
 Principle of confocality (ie light detection of specific z-plane).

-Principle of image generation in OPT and LFSM; Applications and limitations of OPT and LFSM.
+Principle of image generation in OPT and LSFM; Applications and limitations of OPT and LSFM.

 Basic biology, physics and chemistry knowledge.